Mark Hamill Calls ‘Rise Of Skywalker’ ‘Bittersweet’ As He Reflects On His Final Time Playing Luke Skywalker

 Hamill’s appearance as a Force ghost version of Luke Skywalker in The Rise of Skywalker seemed to act as a sendoff to his beloved character.
 His original co-stars, Harrison Ford and the late Carrie Fisher, were also given proper sendoffs in The Force Awakens and The Rise of Skywalker, respectively.

-While it seems likely this was the last time Hamill will play Skywalker he has kept up with his “May the” series.
-On Sunday, May 10, he tweeted a message of gratitude towards mothers for Mother’s Day.
+While it seems likely this was the last time Hamill will play Skywalker, he has kept up with his “May the” series.
+On Sunday, May 10, he tweeted a message of gratitude to mothers for Mother’s Day.
 Earlier today, he commemorated May 11 as the day iconic British comedy group Monty Python was formed in 1969.

 Even though this seems to be the end of the road for Luke Skywalker, the Star Wars film catalog is anything but over.
-Recently, Academy Award-winning director of Jojo Rabbit and Thor: Ragnorak Taika Waititi was announced as the director of an upcoming installment in the series.
+Recently, Academy Award-winning director of Jojo Rabbit and Thor: Ragnarok Taika Waititi was announced as the director of an upcoming installment in the series.